Jackson Hole Traveler - Visitor Guide

 Jackson Hole is not merely a sky-piercing range of mountains for tourists to aim their cameras at.
 It is a country with spirit… There is, as one of our neighbors said,‘something about it.’
 Those of us who have our homes here and are raising families can help interpret to the visitor the spirit of Jackson Hole, forged out of long controversy, tempered with our love for the valley…” — Margaret and Claus Murie, Wapiti Wilderness

-For the visitor to Jackson Hole, landing in our rugged playground can feel overwhelming.
+For a visitor to Jackson Hole, landing in our rugged playground can feel overwhelming.
 It isn’t just the altitude — amidst so many activities to decide from, where do you start?
 Much like beginning your adventure with a wildlife tour where a knowledgeable guide takes you under their wing, showing you the sights and introducing you to the landscape and wildlife, the Jackson Hole History Museum is a great jumping-off point to broaden and deepen your knowledge of Jackson Hole.

 “For visitors, this is a great jumping-off point to get to know the valley,” Executive Director Morgan Jaouen said.
 “It really connects you with the community of Jackson Hole.